-Stuttering and Failure
+Stuttering and failure

-A huge part of our success and overall how we feel about ourselves and our life depends on how we deal with failure.
-And it's relevant to every person but especially it's relevant to people who stutter because obviously every time we stutter we feel or might feel like a failure.
+A huge part of our success and how we feel about ourselves and our lives depends on how we handle failure.
+This is true for everyone, but it's especially relevant for people who stutter, because every time we stutter, we feel—or might feel—like a failure.
+So, what do we do?
+Let's find out!

 "I missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 26 times I've been trusted to take the game-winning shot and missed.
 I've failed over and over and over again in my life and that is why I succeed." - Michael Jordan

 That's a great paradigm which in the nutshell says, "Step by step, don't be afraid to fail and you'll make your way to the top.
-Just be open to failure because when we fail we learn, we improve, and we grow."
+Just be open to failure because when we fail we learn, we improve, and we grow.

 So we create a certain stuttering paradigm consisting of three big pieces in terms of how we deal with failure.